-- 1.1 This Sustainability Appraisal Report has been prepared by LUC on behalf of Bassetlaw District Council as part of the integrated Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) of the Bassetlaw Local Plan. - 1.2 This report relates to the Publication Consultation version of the Local Plan (August 2021) and it should be read in conjunction with that document.
+- 1.1 This Sustainability Appraisal Report has been prepared by LUC on behalf of Bassetlaw District Council as part of the integrated Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) of the Bassetlaw Local Plan. - 1.2 An SA Report was previously published alongside the Publication (Regulation 19) Consultation version of the Local Plan (August 2021).
+This current report is an updated version of the August 2021 SA Report, and has been prepared to address the changes that are proposed to the Publication Local Plan in the Publication Version Addendum January 2022.
+In addition, this report includes a small number of updates to the SA work that has previously been reported in relation to development site options and it assesses some additional reasonable alternative site options that have been identified by Bassetlaw District Council.